Handlers, context, and the writer

 Handler lifetime: until your coroutine ends

 There is no hidden “return a Response object” step.
-Your coroutine runs until it returns or raises (or is cancelled, e.g. when the client disconnects during w.alive()).
+Your coroutine runs until it returns, raises, or is cancelled (client disconnect cancels the active handler task; c.alive() also reacts to server shutdown).

 That means: